Kong/ngx_wasm_module/docs/INSTALL.md

 necessary to pass the `-Wl,-rpath` flag.

-**Note:** The `cargo build --features` flag used when building ngx-wasm-rs must match the ones expected by ngx_wasm_module:
+**Note:** The `cargo build --features` flag used when building ngx-wasm-rs must match the ones expected by ngx_wasmx_module:

 - With V8: `--features wat`.
 - With Wasmer: default feature set.